 The simplicity of the market also adds appeal.
 Driven by the simple laws of supply and demand, trading fine wine makes economic sense to investors – even those with no experience of this asset.

 Unlike many luxury consumables, there is a definitive stock at the end of each harvest year, because you cannot produce more than the capacity of the vineyard.
 Therefore, you cannot increase production to meet demand.
-Additionally, not every harvest produces the same quality of grape.
-Extreme weather will create a lower yield, forcing Châteaux to be more critical with their grape selection for top labels.
-In some instances, this reduces production to as little as a third, which naturally affects the values of the new vintage and subsequent vintages.
+As a wine matures and improves with age, a high number of bottles will be consumed which reduces the supply further.
+This leaves the remaining few to be far more valuable.